raspberrypilearning/next-customer-please/en/step_1.md

 --- task ---

-Explore these example business projects to get more ideas.
+Explore these example shops to get more ideas.
 Which projects allow you to buy multiple items at once?
 Which allow you to buy items one at a time?

 Click on the seller sprites to buy items: